benborgers/www/app/posts/tailwind-flex-shrink.md

 ---
-title: How to prevent a flex item from shrinking with TailwindCSS
+title: How to prevent a flex item from shrinking with Tailwind CSS
 date: 2021-09-30
 ---